Specification

 The network configuration format (which is a list of plugin configurations to execute) must be transformed to a format understood by the plugin (which is a single plugin configuration).
 This section describes that transformation.

-The execution configuration for a single plugin invocation is also JSON.
+The request configuration for a single plugin invocation is also JSON.
 It consists of the plugin configuration, primarily unchanged except for the specified additions and removals.

-The following fields must be inserted into the execution configuration by the runtime:
+The following fields are always to be inserted into the request configuration by the runtime:

 • name: taken from the name field of the network configuration

-• runtimeConfig: A JSON object, consisting of the union of capabilities provided by the plugin and requested by the runtime (more details below)
+• runtimeConfig: the runtime must insert an object consisting of the union of capabilities provided by the plugin and requested by the runtime (more details below).

-• prevResult: A JSON object, consisting of the result type returned by the “previous” plugin.
+• prevResult: the runtime must insert consisting of the result type returned by the “previous” plugin.
 The meaning of “previous” is defined by the specific operation (add, delete, or check).
+This field must not be set for the first add in a chain.

-All other fields should be passed through unaltered.
+All other fields not prefixed with cni.dev/ should be passed through unaltered.

 Deriving runtimeConfig